With Lust Comes Anger: Why Sexual Sin and Rage Go Hand in Hand

 Connection between Lust and Anger

-The Bible displays how lust and anger are connected.
+The Bible displays how lust and anger are connected leading to behavioral issues.
 Wherever lust is lurking, anger is nearby.
 Lust is an over-desire for something good.
-When over-desires is blocked, anger lashes out.
+When that over-desire is blocked, anger lashes out.
 James 4:1-3 captures this:

 "What causes quarrels and what causes fights among you?
 Is it not this, that your passions are at war within you?
 You desire and do not have, so you murder.
 You covet and cannot obtain, so you fight and quarrel.
 You do not have, because you do not ask.
 You ask and do not receive, because you ask wrongly, to spend it on your passions."

 Not all passion is wrong.
-God is passionate for his justice, creation and his people.
-But misordered loves lead to destructive anger (See Augustine for interest in the "order of loves").
+God is passionate for His justice, creation and his people.
+But misordered loves lead to destructive anger (See Augustine for insight into the "order of loves").

 Why Porn addiction and Anger go together?

 Consumption of pornography and anger go together.
-I have never worked with someone who is struggling sexual behavior and who doesn't struggle with anger.
-Anger is one of the signs of porn addiction.
-Lust over-desire and when those desires are not met, angry shows up (James 4:3).
-This can manifest itself into addictive behaviors through pornographic material due to not getting your lust met.
-This can cause loss of control since they are so controlled by their lust for online pornography.
+I have never worked with someone who is struggling with behavioral addiction like substance abuse and who doesn't struggle with anger.
+Anger is one of the signs of porn addiction and lack of emotional wellness.
+Lust over-desires and when those desires are not met, anger shows up (James 4:3).
+This can manifest itself as behavioral addictions through pornographic material due to not getting your lust met.
+This can cause loss of control that triggers fight or flight since they are so controlled by their lust for online pornography.
 It can also destroy someone's healthy relationships due to verbal abuse or sexual abuse.
+Anger can cause health conditions and physiological responses like high blood pressure, spikes in adrenal gland activity, and heart disease.

 Loss of control can be one of the number of reasons why someone gets angry when things don't go their way.
-Again it doesn't have other be explosive anger.
+Again, it doesn't have to be explosive anger.
 It can be the slow simmer or shutting down displayed through passive aggressive comments, closing yourself off, or slowly being indifferent to everyone.
 The consumption of pornography can be enticing because you feel in control when you are angry you are not, yet you end up being controlled by pornography addiction.
+Some people end up going to anger management who lose control of their anger.

 Addiction to Pornography and Anger at Self

-One of the effects of sexual addiction other than being addicted to pornographic material is a deep struggle with anger.
-It makes sense that since you have lost control with this sexual addiction through your sexual compulsivity that you are losing control with other areas in your life like anger.
-This is why sexual addiction not takes your sobriety, but also destroys your relationships, quality of life, and even your physical health due to anger and sexual compulsivity.
+One of the effects of behavioral addiction other than being addicted to pornographic material is a deep struggle with anger.
+It makes sense that since you have lost control with this behavioral addiction and your sexual relapse prevention strategies, you are losing control with other areas in your life like anger.
+This is why sexual addiction not only takes your sobriety, but also destroys your relationships, quality of life, and even your physical health due to anger causing high blood pressure.

-One of the biggest targets of someone's anger who is struggling with an addiction to pornography is their anger at themselves.
+One of the biggest targets of someone's anger who is struggling with a behavioral addiction is their anger at themselves.
+Since they lack coping strategies, their anger is directed towards themselves.
 This hatred of self happens due to their moral incongruence--a deep gap between what they believe and what they do.
-Being a person struggling with sexual content and yet knowing it is wrong is an example of moral incongruence.
+Being a person struggling with sexual content and yet knowing it is wrong is an example of moral incongruence in behavioral therapy.

 The shame of addiction to pornography causes them to hate themselves due to all the pain they have caused.
 They think they are defective not worthy of love due to this problematic behavior.
-This isn't how Jesus thought of the women at the well though in John 4.
+This isn't how Jesus thought of the woman at the well though in John 4.
 He didn't hate her, he loved her.
+Support groups and the church can display God's love towards you when you hate yourself.

 The Christ of Loving Anger

 What would it look like to let Christ order your anger--to feel it to the right degree, for the right purpose, in the right way?
-What would it look like to experience his love through for you through his people?
+What would it look like to experience His love for you through his people?

-Don't let your sexual behaviours and the effects of pornography addiction keep you from the greatest love that can truly change you!
+Don't let your sexual behaviors and the effects of pornography addiction keep you from the greatest love that can truly change you!
 Don't live a lie as it lets the struggle win!

 _______

-Begin the recovery process break the cycle of addiction from Porn addiction with a licensed therapist in Fort Worth.
-Find freedom from pornography consumption by not being controlled by your sex addiction.
+Begin the recovery process break the cycle of addiction from Porn addiction with a mental health professional in Fort Worth.
+Find freedom from pornography consumption by breaking free from sex addiction.
 There is freedom from anger and pornography addiction.
-Schedule a phone call to explore individual with a Christian Mental Health professional.
+Schedule a phone call to explore individual counseling, support groups, or couples therapy with our Christian mental health services.

 Click the Button Below for a Free 15 Phone Call